How to choose the best Canadian tax return software for you

 They earn $25,000 or less in annual income

 If you don’t fall into one of those groups, the price is still relatively cheap: $6.99 for the first tax return filed with the program and $3.99 for each subsequent tax return.
 As with most free income tax programs, Quebecers are out of luck.

 Are you experiencing information overload due to the sheer number of income tax programs available?
 You’re not alone.
-Although we encourage you to consider the features of each program, if you’re overwhelmed and anxious to choose a well-rounded tax software, TurboTax is generally a safe bet.
-It’s Canada’s best-selling tax software for good reason: the interface is sleek and easy to use, whether you’ve been filing your taxes on your own for many years or it’s your first time.
+Although we encourage you to consider the features of each program, if you’re overwhelmed and anxious to choose a well-rounded tax software, you can try TurboTax or Wealthsimple for free without obligation, enter all your tax details and see which one you like best.
+Both interfaces are sleek and easy to use, whether you’ve been filing your taxes on your own for many years or it’s your first time.